ncisrc/chat-gpt/README.md

   * gpt-3.5-turbo-16k
   * gpt-3.5-turbo-instruct

-* Ability to limit token using a `setTokenLimit` method
+* Ability to limit token using a `setTokenLimit(int)` method
 * Remember all conversation in instance.
-Conversation can be hydrated using the `setConversation` method. (conversation array should follow the chat GPT conversation pattern to work)
+Conversation can be hydrated using the `setConversation(array)` method. (conversation array should follow the chat GPT conversation pattern to work)
+* Ability to compact conversation to bypass the maximum token limit using `compactConversation()` method (see demo).

 ## Example :
 ```php